-However, we can take a page from restructuring to address the current position many companies find themselves in today.
+However, we can take a page from restructuring to address the current market and position many companies find themselves in today.

 “Sometimes the best offense is a good defense.”

-Many companies have taken advantage of lower debt rates, more liberal covenants required by lenders and the ubiquity of available capital in recent years.
-They are now starting to read the tea leaves of changing economic conditions and are starting to prepare.
+Many companies have taken advantage of lower debt rates historically, more liberal covenants required by lenders and the ubiquity of available capital in recent years.
+They are now starting to feel the effects of rising rates, slower growth and tighter oan covenants.

 Consider the current environment:

-- Interest rates are rising making debt and debt service more expensive for companies.
+1. Interest rates have risen, making debt and debt service more expensive for companies.

-- Destructibility of interest expenses per the 2017 tax law changes further restrict interest deductibility for highly-leveraged companies, thus increasing tax liabilities and potentially reducing available cash.
+2. Deductibility of interest expenses per the 2017 tax law changes further restrict interest deductibility for highly leveraged companies, thus increasing tax liabilities and potentially reducing available cash.

-- Inflation across various costs: labor, commodity pricing, trade war effect etc. Costs in many industries are outpacing price increases.
+3. Inflation across various costs: labor, commodity pricing, etc. Costs in many industries are outpacing price increases.

-- Technological or other changes in market conditions pressuring gross margins or causing higher use of cash (cap-ex).
+5. Technological or other changes in market conditions pressure gross margins or causing higher use of cash (cap-ex).

 It’s no wonder many otherwise great companies’ profits are under pressure in the current landscape.

-Smart CEO’s and CFO’s are thinking about their capital stack and overall corporate finance in the face of rising costs, potentially lower cash flows.
-Add to this the prospect of a general slowdown over the coming 12-24 months, this review is becoming more critical.
+Smart CEO’s and CFO’s are thinking about their capital stack and overall corporate finance in the face of rising costs, and potentially lower cash flows.
+Add to this the prospect of a general slowdown over the coming 12 months, this review is becoming more critical.

-While the more drastic aspects of corporate restructuring (bankruptcy or 363 Sales for example) are not appropriate for healthy companies, we can craft a strategy to refinance debt, consider bringing in new investment (Minority Recapitalization).
+While the more drastic aspects of corporate restructuring (bankruptcy or 363 sales for example) are not appropriate for healthy companies, we can craft a strategy to refinance debt and consider bringing in new investment (minority recapitalization).
 Many should consider selling a majority or all of the company to the highest bidder while the going is still good for the ultimate de-risking or diversification play.

 Other Creative tactical considerations:

-- Highest available capital on corporate balance sheets and Private Equity funds
+· Still plenty of Dry Powder on corporate balance sheets and Private Equity funds.

-The most frequent mistake of high-growth CEO’s focused on taking advantage of the current market climate is a failure to protect their backside.
+The most frequent mistake of high-growth CEOs focused on taking advantage of the current market climate is failing to protect their backside.